mapr-demos/mapr-db-60-getting-started/README.md

 $ maprcli table index add -path /apps/user -index idx_support -indexedfields '"support":1'
 ```

-In MapR-DB Shell, find all users with support equals to gold, and compare with previous query performance:
+After waiting a minute for MapR-DB to add the index, open MapR-DB Shell and repeat the query to find all users with support equal to gold.
+This query should run much faster now.

 ```
 maprdb mapr:> find /apps/user --where '{ "$eq" : {"support":"gold"} }' --f _id,name,support